Chaowu88/freeflux/docs/source/installation.rst

 Dependencies and Compatibility
 ------------------------------

-The OpenOpt framework works well with Python 3.7, but may have problem with 3.8 and above.
-The function *clock()* in Python built-in module `time` was removed since Python 3.8, so manual correction of the installed openopt package is needed for compatible use.
-Specifically, ``clock`` in either import statement or function calls should be replaced with ``perf_counter`` in scripts *ooIter.py*, *runProbSolver.py* and *result.py*.
+The OpenOpt framework works well with Python 3.7, but may have compatibility issues with 3.8 and above due to the removal of the *clock()* function in Python's built-in module `time`.
+To use FreeFlux with Python 3.8 and above, manual correction of the installed OpenOpt package is needed.
+Specifically, ``clock`` in either import statement or function calls should be replaced with ``perf_counter`` in scripts ooIter.py, runProbSolver.py and result.py.
 Alternatively, one can use the `corrected ones <https://github.com/Chaowu88/freeflux/tree/main/openopt_patch>`__ to overwrite those with the same name in the installation path.

 ..
 Note::
-  If exception "ModuleNotFoundError: No module named 'numpy'" is raised during the installation of openopt or FuncDesigner, please install numpy first.
+  Note: If you encounter the "ModuleNotFoundError: No module named 'numpy'" exception during the installation of OpenOpt or FuncDesigner, please install numpy first using the following command:

 .. code-block:: python